Qytera-Gmbh/bruno-xray-plugin/README.md

   --csv-file=<value>        the CSV file which was used for data-driven collection execution  --description=<value>     [default: Generated from Bruno JSON report] the description of the test execution issue
-  --project-key=<value>     (required) the Jira project key where the test execution issue will be created --summary=<value>         [default: Bruno test execution] the summary of the test execution issue --url=<value>             the Jira Server/DC URL
+  --project-key=<value>     (required) the Jira project key where the test execution issue will be created --summary=<value>         [default: Bruno test execution] the summary of the test execution issue --test-execution=<value>  the Jira test execution issue to upload the test results to --url=<value>             the Jira Server/DC URL

 AUTHENTICATION FLAGS